ITISFoundation/osparc-docs/docs/d1.1-report/conclusions.md

 Requirements and specifications have been established based on interviews with SPARC teams as well as based on the results of the technology evaluation.
-The requirements are very much aligned with prior expectations and only minor adaptation of the proposal and possibly a change in prioritization is suggested.
-The technology evaluation has resulted in a clear idea of the technologies and approach that should be applied to implement the SPARC SIM-CORE platform.
-The design of the platform will enable maximal flexibility with regard to the wide variety of existing and envisioned user-generated modeling services.
+The requirements are very much aligned with prior expectations and only minor adaptation of the proposal and a change in prioritization is suggested (see [Executive Summary](index.md)).
+The technology evaluation has resulted in a clear idea of the technologies and the approach that should be applied to implement the SPARC SIM-CORE platform (see both, the [High Level Platform Functionality Specifications](specs/high-level.md), as well as the [Framework Architecture Specifications](specs/low-level.md)).
+The design of the
+platform will enable maximal flexibility with regard to the wide variety of existing and envisioned user-generated modeling services.
 It will also offer user-friendly interfaces, allowing users to engage on different